-You can learn just about anything on Cousera – including programming.
-The courses are not completely free, because certifications unfortunately have to be paid for.
-But you can still learn introduction to programming, HTML, CSS, loT programming, Python, Java and much more for free from a beginner level or higher.
+You can learn just about anything on Coursera – including programming.
+The courses are not completely free, because certifications, unfortunately, have to be paid for.
+But you can still learn introduction to programming, HTML, CSS, loT programming, Python, Java, and much more for free from a beginner level or higher.

 On Udemy you will find the largest collection of user-generated courses.
 In addition to a large number of free courses, there are also paid programming courses for every level of knowledge.
 When choosing, be sure to check the course rating – it’s usually a good indication of which courses are particularly worthwhile.

 This platform offers a wide range of courses to practice theoretical skills in real projects.
 You can master the topics of programming, data science, artificial intelligence, and cloud computing at your own pace.

 Microsoft Learn helps learners get hands-on with programming languages, whether they are beginners or advanced.
 As a programming learner, you can choose to stay online and learn at your own pace or join instructor-led lessons.
 You can also get certified by the platform.

 Comparable to Udemy, anyone can post a course here.
 With the positive reviews of other users, the best courses are placed at the top.
 With filters, you can hide irrelevant courses and tutorials and select those that meet your personal needs.